ARBUCHELI/CLONING-AND-DRAGGING-APPLICATION/README.md

 The App, uses collision detection to drop the unwanted clones in a trash bin.

+<strong>INSTRUCTIONS</strong>

+1. Download and unzip the repository folder.
+2. Open the index.html file in Google Chrome to see the app.

 The following set of pictures shows how the app works.

 This is the first position when the user is ready to click on one of the squares.